Shark WS632 WandVac Review

 Shark WandVac Filter

-It has a single filter system with seals around the edges, but unfortunately, it didn’t pass the fog test.
+It features a single filter system with seals around the edges, but unfortunately, it failed the fog test.

 Shark WandVac fog test